openstack/tacker/doc/source/cli/cli-etsi-vnflcm.rst

 ------------------------------------------

 .. note::
-    Commands call version 1 vnflcm APIs by default.
+    Commands call version 1 VNF LCM APIs by default.
-    You can call the specific version of vnflcm APIs by using the option **\-\-os-tacker-api-version**.
+    You can call the specific version of VNF LCM APIs by using the option **\-\-os-tacker-api-version**.
-    Commands with **\-\-os-tacker-api-version 2** call version 2 vnflcm APIs.
+    Commands with **\-\-os-tacker-api-version 2** call version 2 VNF LCM APIs.

 .. note::
-    In Yoga release, version 2 vnflcm APIs of instantiate vnf, terminate vnf, change current vnf package and fail both support VNF and CNF.
-Version 2 vnflcm APIs of scale vnf, heal vnf and change external vnf connectivity only support VNF, not CNF.
-Rollback and retry with all lifecycle only support VNF, rollback change current vnf package support CNF, and retry change current vnf package and retry terminate support CNF.
-Other operation by version 2 vnflcm APIs will support CNF in future releases.
+    In Antelope release, version 2 VNF LCM APIs of Update and Change External VNF Connectivity only support VNF, not CNF.

 .. note::
-   Change current vnf package only support version 2 vnflcm APIs.
-In Yoga release, it only support ``RollingUpdate`` upgrade type, ``BlueGreen`` will be supported in future releases.
+   Change Current VNF Package only support version 2 VNF LCM APIs.
+   In Antelope release, it only support ``RollingUpdate`` upgrade type, ``BlueGreen`` will be supported in future releases.

 1. Create VNF Identifier
 ^^^^^^^^^^^^^^^^^^^^^^^^